Slavus54/calcitus.js/README.md

 ### About

-Web app with 4 mathematic game: **Schema, Line, Box and Text**
+Web app with 5 mathematic game: **Schema, Line, Box, Text and Guess**
 You can try to solve a lot of interesting task and earn points.
-Save each game's points and look results on chart.
+Save each game's points and look results on canvas chart.

 ### Technologies